grumpyjames/birding-almanac/blog/the-eastest-of-essex/the-eastest-of-essex.md

 Harwich proper to walk our way around the [Maritime Trail](https://www.harwich-society.co.uk/harwich-maritime-trail-map/) .
-If you've got a couple of hours to spend in the town, we would recommend this, not least because it will give you the opportunity to scout which pubs you will visit later.
+If you've got a couple of hours to spend in the town, we would recommend this, not least because it will give you the opportunity to scout which pubs to visit later.
 We discovered the [Hanover Inn](https://www.hanoverinn.co.uk/) was serving Colchester Brewery's [Brazilian Coffee Porter](https://www.colchesterbrewery.com/beer/brazilian)
-- an opportunity not to be missed.
+- an opportunity not to be passed up.

 We can also recommend Harwich Town as an excellent place if you like big boats.
-As we were finishing the maritime trail, a giant container ship was docking across the water at Felixstowe with the assistance of a couple of tugs.
+As we were finishing the maritime trail, a giant container ship was docking across the water at Felixstowe with the assistance of a couple of tugs - a spectacle worth watching.

 #### Sunday

-We turn up for the boat trip obscenely early; a poor plan, because this means we end up hanging around on our near the boat freezing our arses off.
+We turn up for the boat trip obscenely early; a poor plan, because this means we end up hanging around on or near the boat freezing our arses off.
 At least if the boat was moving there would be distractions.

 Yes, of course, despite everyone layering like nobody's business, it's a